sbernasek/growth/README.md

 This python package may be used to simulate the 2-D growth of a synthetic cell culture subject to mitotic recombination.
 Please note that

 **<font color='red'>Please note that this package is not intended for wide-spread distribution.
 We are only making the code available, along with minimal usage instructions, so that other researchers may reproduce the results published in our Fly-QMA manuscript.
 Code documentation is therefore incomplete and in many cases missing entirely, and we anticipate that future support and development will be limited.
-That said, we are more than happy to address any specific questions or concerns that might arise, so don't hesitate to reach out via GitHub or email.</font>**
+That said, we are more than happy to address any specific questions or concerns that might arise, so don't hesitate to reach out via [GitHub](https://github.com/sebastianbernasek).</font>**

 Dependencies